viztopia/sockets-drawing-app-namespaces-rooms/README.md

   Create a new folder inside the 'public" folder.
 You can call it "private" and add a copy of your main html, css and js file.
 Go to `localhost:3000/private ` to make sure it is working

-- STEP 2: Create a unique Namespace for this new page on the Server
+- STEP 2: Create a unique namespace for this new page on the Server

   On the server, add the following code to index.js:
   ```